-Boat electrofishing in the main river channel yielded no resident adult fishes for telemetry (objective 3).
-Three different attempts in January and February were made at historical spawning grounds where wash fans enter the river and at other gravelly riffles and suitable habitat throughout the channel as far upstream as the Palo Verde Diversion Dam for a total of 3,563 seconds.
-Adult razorback suckers were collected by boat electrofishing from A10 upper on February 22, 2017 (1,535 seconds, 13 total razorback suckers captured).
+Boat electrofishing in the main river channel yielded no resident adult fish for telemetry (objective 3).
+Three different attempts in January and February were made at historical spawning grounds where wash fans enter the river and at other gravelly riffles and suitable habitat throughout the channel as far upstream as the Palo Verde Diversion Dam for a total of 3563 seconds.
+Adult razorback sucker were collected by boat electrofishing from A10 upper backwater on February 22, 2017 (1535 seconds, 13 total razorback sucker captured).
 All boat electrofishing was conducted using a Smith Root 7.5 GPP Boat Electrofisher at 500 volts direct current, 120 pulses per second, 20% range, 11.5 amperes.
 Surgeries took place at the road crossing between A10 upper and A10 lower on the same day.
-Ten adult razorback suckers were surgically implanted with CT-05-36 acoustic transmitters (objective 3) (table 3).
+Ten adult razorback sucker were surgically implanted with CT-05-36 acoustic transmitters (objective 3) (table 3).
 Fish were released into A10 lower immediately post-surgery.
-The mean TL of adult razorback suckers was 529 mm (485 - 595 mm).
+Mean TL of adult razorback sucker was 529mm (485-595mm).